SPD: Exercises to Focus On & Avoid

 If you are experiencing SPD symptoms, then avoid the types of movements below.
 Note, it’s not necessary to avoid these movements if you are not experiencing SPD pain.

-- If you have painful symptoms, consider wearing a compression garment.
-We love the range from SRC Health, which offers high-quality garments that provide continuous gentle compression & support to the pubic bone area (use code PRONATAL10 for 10% off).
+If you have painful symptoms, consider wearing a compression garment.
+We love the range from SRC Health, which offers high-quality garments to wear under and over your bump (use code PRONATAL10 for 10% off).

 Are you a Health & Fitness Professional?